MSDNicrosoft/Command-GUI-Buttons/README.md

 ### How It Works

-The list of commands are serialized into a JSON format and stored locally on the users’ systems.
-The mod writes any new commands into the JSON as new buttons are created, and loads the JSON at the next start of the game.
+The list of commands is serialized into a JSON format and stored locally on the users’ systems.
+The mod writes any new commands into the JSON as new buttons are created and loads the JSON at the next start of the game.

 ## Development